Pelagicore/software-factory/docs/chapters/sdk/template-service.rst

     mkdir build && cd build
     cmake .. && make -j4

-.. note:: The example above presents how to compile the template service natively for your host machine.
+.. note:: The example above presents how to compile the template service natively for your host machine, but it works the same for cross-compilation, since the SDK will set a different environment for cmake.

 .. _CMake: https://cmake.org/
 .. _CMake install webpage: https://cmake.org/install/